bitrise-io/devcenter/_articles/en/reviews/managing-build-artifacts.md

 what to do with the download url

 Would you like to update this build artifact?

 ### GET /apps/{APP-SLUG}/builds/{BUILD-SLUG}/artifacts

-Get the artifacts for a specific build.
+You can get the artifacts for a specific build.

 #### Example `curl` request